AlexGavalas/trip-it/README.md

 5. If the migrations are applied successfully to the `preview` environment, run `npm run db:migrate:prod` to apply them to the `prod` environment.

 ## Deployment

+### Preview

+To see the app in a local preview environment run

+1. `npm run db:migrate:preview`.
+Run any pending database migrations.
+2. `npm run preview`.
+This will build the app and start the local Cloudflare worker.

+### Production

 To manually deploy the app, run `npm run deploy`.
 After that, the app will be viewable at https://trip-it.pages.dev.